kolharsam/game-of-life-rs/README.md

-    -c, --columns <columns>    Sets the number of columns (default: 50) --delay <delay>        Describes the duration of time between updates (default: 1 second) -r, --rows <rows>          Sets the number of rows (default: 50)
+    -c, --columns <columns>    Sets the number of columns (default: 50) --delay <delay>        Describes the duration of time between updates (default: 1 second) -r, --rows <rows>          Sets the number of rows (default: 50) -s, --states <states>      Maximum number of states to be iterated (default: 20)

 ```